andrewchambers/bupstash/doc/technical_overview.md

 ## Key files

-Archivist is designed to allow the user to create backups and cycle old backups while keeping the decryption key offline.
+Bupstash is designed to allow the user to create backups and cycle old backups while keeping the decryption key offline.
 It does this by having three distinct (but optional) key types.

 ### Master key